Changissnz/selfinterest/README.md

 chances for collateral messiness.
 The evolution of forms for media, as well as the constant of ever-subjective labeling schematics for what are media and ends, due to context-switching, are some of the reasons for the validity of the assumption of lack of expectations.
-The ends encompass the span for the whole, and the whole can be known to certain depths.
+The ends encompass the span for a whole, and this whole can be known to certain depths.
 But in between, there are infinitessimal essences that drive derivation of a source form into different forms, and also liabilities of transmission between the ends that are usually more fixed than the in-between.
 Consider gravity, one of the axioms of natural law.
 Discoveries of gravity did not take place in